Luis Dubuc

 Luis Alberto Dubuc Jr. (born January 28, 1985) is an American DJ, musician, singer-songwriter, record producer and former drummer from Dallas, Texas.
 He was a member of The Secret Handshake and Of Legends.
 He is currently the man behind Mystery Skulls.

 History

-Luis Alberto Dubuc Jr. was born in a small town in Venezuela on January 28, 1985, he and his family moved to Toronto, Canada when he was 8 years old and years later to Dallas, Texas but Dubuc went to live in Los Ángeles (whose main inspiration for the song "Ghost").
+Luis Alberto Dubuc Jr. was born in a small town in Venezuela on January 28, 1985, he and his family moved to Toronto, Canada when he was 8 years old and years later to Dallas, Texas but Dubuc went to live in Los Angeles (whose main inspiration for the song "Ghost").

 He speaks Spanish fluently, but in an interview he said "I didn't want people to think I was a Latin singer like Enrique Iglesias.
 Not because those people are bad, because they make great music.
 But I didn't want anyone to get the wrong idea.
 I wanted a nondescriptive band's name so that the music can speak for itself."